sunnypilot/sunnypilot/sunnypilot/common/README.md

 *   **The I/O Trap**: Even when a file resides in the OS page cache (RAM), invoking `open()` and `read()` forces a CPU mode switch (User → Kernel → User).
 Executing this sequence 1,000 times per second consumes CPU cycles merely to verify state constancy.
 *   **The Memory Trap**: The `std::string` class allocates memory on the heap.
 Repeated allocation creates short-lived objects, which in C++ fragments memory.
 In Python (which wraps this), it triggers the Garbage Collector, pausing the UI.
 *   **The Query Mismatch**: `Params::get` queries the current value every frame, whereas `ParamWatcher` waits for a notification of change, serving cached values in the interim.

-## Limitations and Trade-offs
-While `ParamWatcher` offers superior performance for UI rendering, it presents specific trade-offs:

-*   **Static RAM Usage**: `ParamWatcher` maintains a persistent dictionary cache of all accessed parameters (~50KB), whereas `Params::get` uses zero static RAM but incurs high dynamic memory access.
-*   **Event Latency**: In high-load scenarios, `inotify` events may experience slight delays or coalescing compared to direct reads.
-However, for user interface applications, this latency (<10ms) is imperceptible.
-*   **Complexity**: The solution requires managing a singleton background thread and OS-specific event loops, increasing code complexity compared to the synchronous `Params::get` function.

 ## Implementation Analysis
 The `ParamWatcher` class provides a cross-platform solution for monitoring file system changes, specifically targeting the parameter files used in Openpilot.
 The implementation leverages the `ctypes` library to interface directly with operating system kernels, bypassing higher-level abstractions for maximum performance.